Updated on May 8, 2023

 Is It Possible to Have Fleas and Not See Them?

 This is a more common occurrence than one might think.
-Only a tiny percentage of a flea infestation are adults, so it’s easy to have an infestation and not notice it for some time.
+Only five percent of a population are adults, so it’s easy to have an infestation and not notice it for some time.

 Can There Be Fleas in My Home if I Don’t Have a Pet?